 Arthroscopy is a common surgical procedure in which a joint (arthro-) is viewed (-scopy) using a small camera.
 Arthroscopy is usually done through two small incisions around the knee, through which a camera and small instruments can be inserted into the knee to feel, repair or remove damaged tissue.

-Meniscus was previously thought to be largely irrepairable, although with current techniques and specific surgical training our ability to repair meniscal tears has greatly increased.
-I use a number of methods to repair the meniscus, using sutures or suture anchors depending on the type of tear at hand.
+Meniscus was previously thought to be largely irreparable, although with current techniques and specific surgical training our ability to repair meniscal tears has greatly increased.
+I use several methods to repair the meniscus, using sutures or suture anchors depending on the type of tear at hand.

 Meniscal Repair: Day of Surgery

 You will be admitted on the day of surgery.
 My assistant will provide you with the admission time and fasting details.
 Knee arthroscopy is generally performed as a day case, meaning you will be able to go home the same day as your surgery.
 The anaesthetist will see you prior to surgery, usually on the day of surgery itself, but they might contact you prior to this to discuss your medical history with you.
 If you have any specific questions you would like to discuss with the anaesthetist, please ask my assistant for their contact details.